MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/accounts.md

 ## Account filters
 Below is a list of the account filters that can be applied.
 Most filters support multiple values as well as NOT, in order to provide you with a very powerful tool for policy creation.

-- **Account name**: The account name is the primary alias of the user, but other identifiers are supported and consolidated beneath the primary alias.
+- **Account name**: The account name is the primary alias of the user, but other identifiers from other Microsoft accounts (Office 365 and Azure Active Directory) such as proxy addresses, aliases, SID are supported and consolidated beneath the primary alias.

 - **Affiliation**: The affiliation will be either **Internal** or **External**.
 To set which users and accounts are internal, under **Settings** make sure to set the **IP address range** of your internal organization.
 In the event that the account has admin permissions the icon in the Accounts table will appear with the addition of the red tie ![accounts admin icon](./media/accounts-admin-icon.png).